SpagoBILabs/SpagoBI/docker/README.md

 # What is SpagoBI?

 This is the official repository of SpagoBI.
-SpagoBI is a Business Intelligence Free Platform which uses many FOSS tools as analytical engines.
-It integrates them in an infrastructure which offers a cross-operativeness and a consistent vision between Report,OLAP,Data Mining,Dashboard and over the DWH.
+SpagoBI is the only entirely Open Source Business Intelligence suite.
+It covers all the analytical areas of Business Intelligence projects, with innovative themes and engines.

 > [spagobi.org](https://www.spagobi.org)